AlexeyMK/alexeymk.com/_posts/2015-10-6-flystein-saved-me-over-1000-dollars-on-flight-costs-and-all-they-got-was-this-blog-post.md

 ---
 layout: post
 title: !
-"Flystein saved me $1,100 in airline ticket costs and all they got was this blog post"
+"Flystein saved me $1,100 in airline ticket costs and all they got was this lousy blog post"
 published: true
 date: 2015-10-05 20:51:31
 tags:
 - flights
 - reviews
 ---

 **TL;DR** [Flystein](1) saved me over $1,000 on booking flights.
 So I like them.